sineadkearney/Portfolio_of_code/C++/PhaseShift - WIP/README.txt

 This code uses the Juce library http://www.juce.com/

-See "The-Donnas.txt" for an expected example output.
+See "The Donnas - expected output" for an expected example output, taken from Java version of program.
+See "The Donnas - current output" for the current output of the program